 Pneumatic or Electric Actuators, which is more suitable.

 Air Actuators or Electric Actuators, how to choose the right type of actuator for sanitary applications.

-In Malaysia's food, beverage, and pharmaceutical industry, the most common actuators are powered by air or electric.
+In Malaysia's food, beverage, and pharmaceutical industry, the most common sanitary valves are powered by air and electric actuators.

-Pneumatic Actuators come in Single Acting or Double Acting types, both are able to open and close valves, but operate differently.
+Pneumatic Actuators come in Single Acting or Double Acting types, both are able to open and close sanitary valves, but operate differently.